 Uniting Ministry and Missions Network is open to those who work within a Uniting Church agency or mission, and who are responsible for the congruence between the culture and community in which missions and agencies are found; and the Uniting Church of which the agencies and missions are a part.

 Uniting Ministry and Missions Network will usually meet annually.
-Members are kept informed via regular email newsletter.
+Members are kept informed via the news feed on this site.